legopitstop/docs.lpsmods.dev/docs/tkinterplus/widgets/Picture.md

 ---
-title: Picture | TkinterPlus
+title: Picture Widget | TkinterPlus
 description: TkinterPlus is a Python UI library that adds more widgets to Tkinter
 keywords: legopitstop,python,pypi,widgets,pillow,pygame,tkinter,pythonpackage
 ---

-# Picture
+# Picture Widget

 Construct a picture widget with the parent MASTER.